Integrated into the GeoStudio Suite

 information such as lateral displacement, surface settlements, pore-water pressure versus

 time, bending moments, shear distribution in structures, and more.
+New convergence graphs provide insight on the effect of material non-linearity and convergence settings on solve time performance.
 All of this data can be exported or

 copy/pasted directly into spreadsheet software.